Printing industry in India: Overview

 ready-to-adopt new technology.
 The event is also being supported by the Indian Newspaper Society (INS) and the Federation of Indian Publishers.
 It is the only dedicated international exhibition for the industry organised in Asia.

 The printing industry in India is slowly progressing from the heavy machinery using industry to a more software-centric business.
 The Indian printers are today equipped with the latest computer controlled printing machines and flow lines for binding, while state-of-the-art digital technologies are used in pre-press.
 UV digital printing and inkjet technology are also on the rise in India.
 The advent of global brands, rising consumerism and growth of the pharmaceutical industry have seen an increase in the scope for package printing.
 Giving an optimistic outlook of the industry, the package printing sector is growing at the annual rate of 18 percent, commercial printing at a rate of 4 – 6 percent and digital printing at robust 30 percent.

 The digital printing industry is seeing significant transformations with new technologies & applications providing cost-effective and customised solutions.
 For the foreseeable future, offset and digital will not only co-exist, but will also complement each other- with offset taking the medium-to-longer jobs and digital performing on short-to-medium run lengths.
 The booming Indian economy, increasing consumerism, entry of global brands in the country and opening of the sector to foreign investors are bound to offer growth opportunities to this industry.

-IPAMA is an Association of Printing Packaging and Allied Machinery Manufacturers, and biggest Association of Machine Manufacturers.
-All India Federation of Master Printers (AIFMP) is the apex body of Indian Printers.
-Representing 250,000 printing companies AIFMP is the world's largest ‘Printers’ Association’.
+IPAMA is an association of printing packaging and allied machinery manufacturers, and the biggest association of machine manufacturers.
+All India Federation of Master Printers (AIFMP) is the apex body of Indian Printers representing 250,000 printing companies AIFMP is the world's largest printers association.